FAQ For Water Features

 10. I can see rusting on my stainless steel water feature, what can I do?

 Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel creating 'Tea Staining' effect and it is these iron particles that are rusting.
-To clean, please try the steps below or purchase our INOX Cleaner available on this Website.
+To clean, please try the steps below or purchase stainless steel cleaner example.
+Inox Clean.

 Dip a moist, soft toothbrush in a box of baking soda.
 Very gently, in the direction of the stainless grain, rub back and forth on the affected area.
 The mild abrasive action will get into the grain without damaging it.